microsoft/jacdac/services/jacscriptcloud.md

 Upload a labelled tuple of values to the cloud.
 The tuple will be automatically tagged with timestamp and originating device.

+    restricted command upload_bin @ 0x81 {
+        payload: bytes
+    }

+Upload a binary message to the cloud.

     enum CommandStatus : u32 {
         OK = 200
         NotFound = 404